lswith/oci-distribution-tester/docs/CommandLineHelp.md

 ###### **Subcommands:**

-* `push-images` — Pushes a generated OCI to a distribution server
+* `push-images` — Pushes a generated OCI image to an OCI distribution server
-* `pull-images` — Pulls OCIs from a distribution server
+* `pull-images` — Pulls OCI images from an OCI distribution server

 ###### **Options:**